-In figure \ref{figure:comparisontheta} we show a comparison of our calculation to the expansions as a function of $\cos(\theta)$ for a fixed value of $\sqrt{s}$.
-It is clear that the large top-mass expansion is very stable with respect to variation in $\cos(\theta)$.
-The small top-mass expansion, on the contrary, diverges rapidly away from $\cos(\theta)=0$.
+In figure \ref{fig:comparisontheta} we show a comparison of our calculation to the expansions as a function of $\cos(\theta)$ for a fixed value of $\sqrt{s}$.
+It is apparent that the large top-mass expansion is very stable with respect to variation in $\cos(\theta)$ (Top Left Panel).
+The small top-mass power series expansion, on the contrary, diverges rapidly away from $\cos(\theta)=0$.
 The breakdown of the small top-mass approximation away from $\cos(\theta)\approx 0$ can be understood from the fact that the expansion is performed in the limit $m_Z^2 \ll m_t^2 \ll s,|t|,|u|$.
 In particular, for scattering angles $\theta\approx 0$ or $\theta\approx\pi$, the parameters $|t|$ and $|u|$ are not guaranteed to be large compared to $m_t^2$.
-The stability of the small-top mass expansion as a function of $\theta$ has been studied for the process $gg \rightarrow HH$, which has similar kinematics, in Ref.~\cite{Davies:2018qvx}.
-It was observed that for $\sqrt{s} = 800$ GeV, just above where the expansion starts to converge for $\theta = \pi/2$, the expansion did not provide stable results for small $\theta$.
-However, for larger $\sqrt{s} = 1500$ GeV, the expansion remained stable for a much larger range of $\theta$.
-We therefore expect that although the expansion does not reproduce the $\theta$ dependence of our result well at $\sqrt{s}/m_t = 4.703$, it likely provides more reliable results for significantly larger values of $\sqrt{s}$.
+The Pad\'e improved expansion substantially cures this problem: the agreement with our exact result is close to perfect for the high energy samples (Bottom Panel) and good within a few percent for the intermediate energy samples as long as the scattering is relatively central (Top Right Panel).